 3. The contestants in the Senior Division may select from those concertos or solos with available orchestral accompaniment without an * in the Repertoire List.
 Contestants may select a concerto or a solo with available orchestral accompaniment not on the list, ONLY on recommendation of his/her private teacher and ONLY WITH PRIOR APPROVAL of the Competition Director (see #4).
 Senior Contestants who are winners of their division on Saturday have an option to compete in the Scholarship Auditions on Sunday but must designate their desire to do so at the time of application.

 6. Each contestant must provide his/her own accompanist.
 An accompanist is required for the competition, except for percussionist pieces that do not have an accompanist part.
 If your accompanist can only play at certain times, you will need to advise us of the time restrictions at the time of application submission.
 We may or may not be able to accommodate your accompanist’s request.
 You must notify us if there is a change of accompanist.
-Note: Accompanists will be limited to 24 performances, so only the first 24 complete and legible applications received listing that accompanist will be accepted.
+Note: Each accompanists will be limited to 24 performances, so only the first 24 complete and legible applications received listing that accompanist will be accepted.
 Additional applications for that accompanist will be returned and will need to be resubmitted before the deadline with a different accompanist listed.
-Submit your applications early to ensure that you get the accompanist you want.
-NOTE: An accompanist who plays for two or more performances may not be able to practice with all contestants during their practice time if the performances closely follow one another in the scheduled times.
+Submit your applications in early to ensure that you get the accompanist you want.
+NOTE: Accompanists who have two or more performances, may not be able to practice with contestants during their practice time.

-6. Maximum playing time will be ten minutes and must include the full cadenza.
-Reductions to the score may be necessary and this should be done at the discretion of the contestant’s teacher.
-Contestants will be stopped at 10 minutes and 30 seconds without exception.
-Contestants who play longer than 10 minutes, 30 seconds may be disqualified.
-If you go onto the Scholarship Auditions, adjust your time to 10 minutes.
+7. Maximum playing time will be ten minutes and must include the cadenza.
+Cuts may be necessary and this should be done at the discretion of the contestant’s teacher.
+Contestants will be stopped at 10 minutes and 30 seconds, without exception.
+Contestants who play longer than 10 minutes and 30 seconds may be disqualified.
+Adjust your time to 10 minutes if you go onto the Scholarship Auditions.

-9. Contestants will be allowed 10 minutes in a practice room immediately before the contestant’s scheduled performance time with the exception that brass and woodwind contestants will be allowed 25 minutes.
+10. Contestants will be allowed 10 minutes in a practice room immediately before the contestant’s scheduled performance time, with the exception that brass and woodwind contestants will be allowed 25 minutes.

 10. The contestant must provide three copies of the solo to be performed for the judges’ use.
 The copies must not contain any marks identifying the contestant or teacher.
-The copies must have all measures numbered and any reductions to the score clearly marked.
-All copies left after the competition will be destroyed.
+The copies must have all measures numbered and any cuts clearly marked.
+All copies left will be destroyed after the competition.

 Certificates of Merit will be presented to all junior and senior contestants.
-All Junior and Senior Division winners will be announced and all awards presented at the end of each category/division (in the lobby at approximately one hour after the last competitor in each category in that division finishes).
+All Junior and Senior Division winners will be announced and all awards presented at the end of each category/division (in the lobby at approximately one hour after the last competitor finishes).
 THE DECISION OF THE JUDGES WILL BE FINAL!
-Note: The judges, in their sole discretion, reserve the right to not select a winner in any category.
+Note: The judges reserve the right not to select a winner in any category per their discretion.

 The first place winner in each category (upper strings, lower strings, woodwinds, brass/percussion, and piano/harp) will receive a $500 cash prize.

 The winners of each category (upper strings, lower strings, woodwinds, brass/percussion, and piano/harp) will be presented an award and will be eligible to enter the Scholarship Auditions on Sunday IF they have completed both applications at the time of submission.
 For additional information, please see “Scholarship Audition Rules and Regulations”.
-The Phoenix Youth Symphony requires first place winners of the Senior Division Competition to perform at the Competition Winners Luncheon on Tuesday, February 14, 2017.
+The Phoenix Youth Symphony requires first place winners to perform at the Competition Winners Luncheon on Tuesday, February 13, 2018 – check your availability!